 The Winthrop Ice Rink in north-central Washington is breathtakingly beautiful.
 Some say it is the best ice skating destination in Washington.
 Once you are on the ice, it is hard to disagree.
 Out in in the open air, with snowcapped mountains rising in the distance, the ice rink is truly spectacular.

 A few miles east of the summit of Snoqualmie Pass, the resort at Suncadia in Cle Elum hosts a seasonal outdoor ice rink perfect for a memorable adventure day.
 Suncadia’s rink is rustic, open air and surrounded by the beauty of the Eastern Cascades.
 Between jaunts on the ice, skaters will have access to a nearby fire pit where they can sip on hot chocolate and bask in the picturesque winter wonderland.
 You don’t have to be a hotel guest to use the rink, but hotel guests can make advanced reservations.
-The rink closes on Jan.
-3.
+The rink typically closes in early January.

 Spokane and Idaho

 Across the border from Washington, Coeur d’Alene on Ice is a family-favorite spot to glide on frozen water.
-Offering 90-minute skate sessions for up to $16 a person, skates included, heading to the rink at Coeur d’Alene is a great way to spend a day.
+Offering 90-minute skate sessions for up to $18 for adults, skates included, heading to the rink at Coeur d’Alene is a great way to spend a day.
 At the rink, you’ll find a snack shack, selling loaded hot cocoa, cookies, pies, popcorn and more.

 In Oregon, two more can’t-miss skating spots await.
 Near Bend, the Seventh Mountain River Company offers ice skating on their open air rink.
-For up to $15, skates included, you can hit the ice on central Oregon’s oldest outdoor rink.
+For up to $18 ($15 online), skates included, you can hit the ice on central Oregon’s oldest outdoor rink.